Wyoming vs. Hawaii NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Wyoming and its opponents have combined to score more than 48 points in five of 10 games this season.
+- Wyoming's games this season have gone over 48 points five of 10 times.

-- The two teams combine to average 52 points per game, 4.0 more than the total in this contest.
+- Hawaii and its opponents have combined to score more than 48 points in eight of 11 games this season.

-- These two squads surrender a combined 53.9 points per game, 5.9 more than this contest's over/under.
+- The two teams combine to score 52 points per game, four more than the total in this contest.

-- Cowboys games have an average total of 47.4 points this season, 0.6 fewer than Saturday's over/under.
+- This contest's total is 5.9 points fewer than the 53.9 these two squads combine to give up per game in 2021.

 Wyoming Stats and Trends

-- Wyoming has played 11 games, with four wins against the spread.
+- Wyoming has four wins against the spread in 11 games this year.

-- This season, the Cowboys are winless against the spread when entering a game as a favorite of 10 points or more.
+- The Cowboys have been favored by 10 points or more two times this season and have not covered the spread in any of them.

-- Wyoming's games this year have gone over the total in five out of 10 opportunities (50%).
+- Wyoming's games this year have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).

-- In games that Wyoming totals more than 457.8 yards, the team is 2-0 against the spread and 2-0 overall.
+- Wyoming is 2-0 against the spread and 2-0 overall when the team piles up more than 457.8 yards.

 - This year, the Cowboys have 17 turnovers, 10 fewer than the Rainbow Warriors have takeaways (27).